NiklasRosenstein/slap/docs/content/api/plugins.md

 # Plugins

-A lot of Clap's internal functionality is provided through a plugin interface, allowing other tools to extend the functionality of Clap further.
+A lot of Slap's internal functionality is provided through a plugin interface, allowing other tools to extend the functionality of Slap further.

 ## Types of plugins